khadas/khadas_docs/linux/source/vim1/SoftPWMServo.md

 3. Simulate PWM and control through the `softPwmCreate()` and `softPwmWrite()` functions.

-### WiringPi source code and compilation
+### WiringPi Source Code and Compilation

 1. The servo switches back and forth between 1800 degrees, 90 degrees, and 0 degrees.
-The switching interval is 3S to switch once, and the period is 9S.
+The switching interval is 3s to switch once, and the period is 9s.
-2. The analog servo rotates clockwise, pauses rotation and counterclockwise rotation to switch back and forth, the switching interval is 3S to switch once, and the period is 9S.
+2. The analog servo rotates clockwise, pauses rotation and counterclockwise rotation to switch back and forth, the switching interval is 3s to switch once, and the period is 9s.

 ```c
 #include <wiringPi.h>